Discover the people, geography, and economy.

 – Fred Eisenberger, Mayor of Hamilton

-– John Henry, Mayor of Oshawa
+– Rob Burton, Mayor of Oakville

-– Mayor Dave Jaworsky, City of Waterloo
+– Dave Jaworsky, Mayor of Waterloo

 – Mayor Doug Craig, City of Cambridge

 The Windsor-Essex region is widely recognized as a pre-eminent location for making, growing and moving goods.
 Our region will continue to play to its strengths in advanced manufacturing, agri-business, transportation and logistics, and life sciences sectors to create a stronger, more diverse and sustainable local economy.
-The region continues to commit to having one of the most business friendly environments anywhere - this is our differentiator and makes us attractive to investors.
+The region continues to commit to having one of the most business-friendly environments anywhere — this is our differentiator and makes us attractive to investors.

 – Drew Dilkens, Mayor of the City of Windsor